kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

 upload_files
 ------------

-`upload_files` instruction packages the files specified by the [locator][locators-reference] into a [files artifact][files-artifacts-reference] that gets stored inside the enclave.
+The `upload_files` instruction packages the files specified by the [locator][locators-reference] into a [files artifact][files-artifacts-reference] that gets stored inside the enclave.
 This is particularly useful when a static file needs to be loaded to a service container.

 ```python
 artifact_name = plan.upload_files(